kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 ### Installing a pod network add-on {#pod-network}

+{{< caution >}}
+**Caution:** This section contains important information about installation and deployment order.
+Read it carefully before proceeding.
+{{< /caution >}}

-You **MUST** install a pod network add-on so that your pods can communicate with each other.
+You must install a pod network add-on so that your pods can communicate with each other.

-**The network must be deployed before any applications.
-Also, kube-dns, an internal helper service, will not start up before a network is installed. kubeadm supports only Container Network Interface (CNI) based networks.
-It does not support kubenet.**
+The network must be deployed before any applications.
+An internal helper service, kube-dns, will not start up before a network is installed. kubeadm supports only Container Network Interface (CNI) based networks.
+It does not support kubenet.

 Several projects provide Kubernetes pod networks using CNI, some of which also support [Network Policy](/docs/concepts/services-networking/networkpolicies/).
 See the [add-ons page](/docs/concepts/cluster-administration/addons/) for a complete list of available network add-ons.
-IPv6 support was added in [CNI v0.6.0](https://github.com/containernetworking/cni/releases/tag/v0.6.0).
-[CNI bridge](https://github.com/containernetworking/plugins/blob/master/plugins/main/bridge/README.md) and [local-ipam](https://github.com/containernetworking/plugins/blob/master/plugins/ipam/host-local/README.md) are the only supported IPv6 network plugins in Kubernetes version 1.9.
+- IPv6 support was added in [CNI v0.6.0](https://github.com/containernetworking/cni/releases/tag/v0.6.0).
+- [CNI bridge](https://github.com/containernetworking/plugins/blob/master/plugins/main/bridge/README.md) and [local-ipam](https://github.com/containernetworking/plugins/blob/master/plugins/ipam/host-local/README.md) are the only supported IPv6 network plugins in Kubernetes version 1.9.

-**Note:** kubeadm sets up a more secure cluster by default and enforces use of [RBAC].
+Note that kubeadm sets up a more secure cluster by default and enforces use of [RBAC].
 Make sure that your network manifest supports RBAC.

 You can install a pod network add-on with the following command: